MicrosoftDocs/learn/learn-pr/language/rust-memory-management/includes/3-validate-references-with-lifetimes.md

 ## Annotating lifetimes in functions

-Just as with types, lifetime durations are inferred by the Rust compiler.
+As with types, lifetime durations are inferred by the Rust compiler.

-There may be multiple possible lifetimes.
-When that occurs, annotate the lifetimes to help the compiler understand which lifetime it will use to ensure that the references are valid at runtime.
+There may be multiple lifetimes.
+When that occurs, annotate the lifetimes to help the compiler understand which lifetime it will use to ensure the references are valid at runtime.

 For example, consider a function that takes two strings as its input parameters and returns the longest of them: